 - Data Freshness: For jobs that rely on recent market data (like

-parameter for a job will make it run once immediately when Gunbot starts, in addition to its regular schedule.
+addPairsbased on current volume), the schedule determines how up-to-date the data used for filtering will be.
+More frequent runs mean fresher data but higher resource use. onStartParameter: In conjunction withschedule, theonStart: trueparameter for a job will make it run once immediately when Gunbot starts, in addition to its regular schedule.
 This can be useful for initializing states or performing an immediate scan.- Testing Cron Expressions: There are many online cron expression testers (e.g., crontab.guru) where you can validate your expressions and see a textual description of when they will run.
 This is highly recommended before deploying a complex schedule.

 - Log Monitoring: After setting up new schedules, monitor your

-to confirm that jobs are running at the intended times.
+autoconfig-log.txtto confirm that jobs are running at the intended times.
 Gunbot usually logs when an AutoConfig job is triggered by its schedule.

-parameter, you gain precise control over your AutoConfig jobs, allowing you to tailor their execution to your specific strategic needs and market conditions.
-This ensures that your automated tasks are performed reliably and at the most opportune moments.
+By mastering cron expressions for the schedule parameter, you gain precise control over AutoConfig jobs and can tailor execution to your strategy and market conditions.
+This helps ensure automated tasks run reliably and at the right times.